Buying or selling a home in Lexington? Jason Compton can help.

-Buying a home is a stressful event for many people, but it isn't all that confusing with some planning ahead of time.
-So they'll know exactly what to expect, I like to provide buyers with a road map of the whole deal.
+Buying a home is stressful for many people, but it isn't too complex with some planning ahead of time.
+I like to give buyers a road map of the whole deal so they'll understand exactly what they can expect.
 Here are my nine steps to purchasing a home.
-If you have questions regarding any of this information or if you're ready to get started, simply contact me here or e-mail me at .
+When you're ready to get started, just contact me here or e-mail me at .
+I'm happy to answer questions you have regarding this information.

-Step 2 – Connect with a real estate agent in Lexington
+Step 2 – Talk to a real estate agent in Lexington

 This is where Jason Compton comes in.
-I'd like to set up a time to meet with you and talk about why you want to buy a home and get an idea of your future plans.
-We'll talk about the mortgage and housing industries, other economic factors that might affect your buying decision today or in the future, as well as neighborhoods and schools in the Lexington area.
+I'd love to arrange a time to meet with you and communicate with you regarding your real estate needs and get an idea of your plans for the future.
+We'll talk about neighborhoods, school districts in the Lexington area, the mortgage and housing industries, and any other economic factors that could affect your purchase today or in the future.

-In addition, I'll assist you with getting started on your loan.
-I partner with some of the best mortgage professionals in Lexington, so you're in great hands.
-They will assist you in choosing which kind of loan is best for you and help you get qualified.
+I can also assist you in getting started on your loan.
+There are some excellent mortgage professionals in Lexington, and I partner with a lot of them, so you'll be in great hands.
+They can help you determine which kind of loan is best for you, as well as help you get qualified.

 Step 3 – Begin your home search

 After our first meeting, I'll begin finding available houses on the market that meet your needs.
-I'll research many of the homes and ignore the duds, and then we'll schedule appointments to tour the homes whenever it's convenient for you.
+I'll preview most of the houses and reject the bad ones, and then we'll set up appointments to view the houses whenever it's most convenient for you.

-When we view homes, I'll call attention to good features, as well as bad ones.
-I'll even ask you to point out what things you like and don't like.
-It's common for buyers to amend their wish list as we view houses and some features become more important than others.
-If such is the case, I'll search all the listings again and trim it down to the house of your dreams.
+As we view the houses, I'll identify good features, as well as negative ones.
+I'll also ask you what things you like and dislike.
+Frequently, buyers revise their must-have list as we tour homes and some items become more crucial than others.
+If that happens, I'll search all the listings once again and narrow it down to the house you've been waiting for.

-Your agent's understanding of the Lexington housing market is an essential element in your home search.
-And I assure you I'm conscious of all the school districts and neighborhoods, and I'll alert you to what neighborhoods are "hot" and demand prompt action and others that are "cold" and allow for cautiousness.
+Your agent's knowledge of the Lexington market is an essential component in your house search.
+And I can assure you I'm informed of all the neighborhoods and schools, and I will communicate certain areas are "hot" and require prompt action and some that are "cool" and allow for thoughtful examination.

-When we tour homes, I'll let you know if the asking price has room for negotiation or if I believe the house is "priced to sell."
-Be on guard and be sure to ask a lot of questions, as every real estate agent will tell you they truly understand the market.
-If things don't add up, contact me at (803) 957-5566 or e-mail me at , and I'd be glad to answer any questions you might have.
-My market knowledge will keep you a step above the rest through the entire process.
+As we tour houses, I'll let you know when the list price has room for negotiation and also when I believe the home is "priced to sell."
+Every real estate agent in Lexington will convince you they truly know the market, but be careful, and make sure you ask your agent lots of questions.
+If it appears they don't know everything, call me at 8036655253 or e-mail me at , and I'd be glad to answer your questions.
+My understanding of the market will help you stay a step above the rest throughout the entire deal.

-I know we'll find the home of your dreams in Lexington.
-When we do, I'll meticulously create your purchase offer.
-The offer will be made to suit your needs and the home.
-We'll include a lot of contingencies, such as obtaining financing, carrying out the inspection, and a clear title.
+We'll find the house of your dreams in Lexington, and when we do, I'll thoroughly develop your home purchase offer.
+The offer will be tailored to suit your needs and the home, including a lot of contingencies, such as obtaining financing, finishing the home inspection, and a clear title.

-Upon submitting your purchase offer, most likely you'll want to submit "earnest money."
-This is a cash deposit submitted to the home seller to secure an offer to buy the property and is often applied to the cost of closing.
-If the offer is accepted by the seller, we should close on the property within 30 to 60 days after.
-This allows enough time for your mortgage financing.
+When presenting your offer, most likely you'll want to submit "earnest money."
+This is a cash deposit made to a seller to secure the offer to purchase the property and is typically put towards the cost of closing.
+If the seller accepts your offer, we should close on the property within 30 to 60 days after.
+This allows sufficient time for your mortgage financing.

-Most contracts don't close on the first offer – it's very common to receive a counter offer.
-Don't let it alarm you.
-We'll discuss whether or not to accept the counter offer, present our own counter offer, or reject the seller's offer and move on.
+A lot of contracts aren't closed on the initial offer.
+It's really common to receive a counter offer.
+But don't let it alarm you.
+We'll talk over whether or not to agree to the counter offer, propose our own counter offer, or refuse the seller's offer and go on.

-After we sign the final deal, you'll start working with your lender to close the loan.
-It shouldn't take long at all if you're pre-approved, but you should to keep in close contact with your mortgage lender.
-And I'll handle all the property information your lender will need to close the loan.
+Once the deal is finished, you'll start working with your mortgage lender to close the loan.
+If you're pre-qualified, it won't be a long process at all.
+However, you'll want to keep in close contact with your mortgage lender.
+And I'll take care of all the property information your lender needs to close the loan.

 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) of closing costs from your mortgage lender within three days of receiving your application.
+You'll get a Loan Estimate (LE) of your closing costs from your lender within three days of getting your application.
 The estimate is formed from the loan amount.
-RESPA requirements order that it has to contain all closing costs and be within a close range of accuracy, and I'll study the estimate and let you know if everything looks good.
+RESPA requirements dictate that it has to involve all closing costs and fall within a narrow range of accuracy, and I'll review the estimate and let you know if it all looks adequate.

 Then it's time to close on your home.
-This will likely occur at a title company or escrow office and will most likely be a smooth and relaxing affair.
+This will most likely happen at a title company or escrow office and will most likely be a smooth and hassle-free occurrence.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new home.
+It's time to move into your new house.
 Enjoy it.
-And if you need anything or have any questions, be sure to contact me at (803) 957-5566 or e-mail me at .
+And if you need anything or have any questions, make sure you contact me at 8036655253 or e-mail me at .

 Got a Question?